jballas/120-work/hw-5/readme.md

 I made a sketch with a building and mountains and then I added a sunrise.
 My car is controlled by mouseX and my clouds by mouseY parameters.
 The sun just drifts off to the left and disappears.

 However, I wanted to make the scene dynamic.
 I couldn't discover a method to make the sky change color, but adding the clouds gave it a sense of time.
-Having one car attached directly to my mouse felt like I had too much control, so I added a second car and attempted to make it drive backwards.
+With my mouse and car directly connected, I felt like I had too much control, so I added a second car and attempted to make it drive backwards.

 ![Timelapse Sketch and code](screenshot_sunrise.PNG)